Finding the Best Places to Retire Since 2006!

 At Least One Hospital Accepts Medicare Patients?
 No, but Outer Banks Hospital is three miles away in Nags Head and accepts Medicare patients.

 At Least One Hospital Accredited by Joint Commission?
 No, but Outer Banks Hospital is three miles away in Nags Head and is accredited.

 Public Library: Yes

 Political Leanings: Conservative

 Is North Carolina Considered Tax Friendly for Retirement?
 Somewhat

 Notes: Manteo is crowded in the summer and very quiet in the winter.
-It has grown by 40% in the last 10 to 20 years.

 Recommended as a Retirement Spot?
 Yes